Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 And that's why they have set themselves up with power insulated from elections.

-The judges of uh the the uh any the bureaucracies, a lot of the the academia world, the uh uh institutions of higher learning, they've had to insulate themselves from elections because they will lose most of them nationally if they're honest about who they are, and they can't stand critics, and they can't stand people like me and other hosts who create informed masses of people.
+The judges, the bureaucracies, a lot of the academia world, the institutions of higher learning, they've had to insulate themselves from elections because they will lose most of them nationally if they're honest about who they are.

 I would think the elites on our side would be appreciative of them.

-Now, here's let me describe you and me.
+Now, here's, let me describe you and me.

-You and me fool me once, shame on you, fool me twice, shame on me.
+You and me fooled me once, shame on you.

-Fuel me three times, and liberals make you an expert.
+Fool me three times, and liberals make you an expert.

-Here is here is Ted Kennedy.
+Here is Ted Kennedy.

 Ted Kennedy is one of the elites.